The Anal Canal

 Below the dentate line

-The blood supply comes from the medial (branch of the internal iliac artery) and inferior rectal arteries (branch of the pudendal artery from the internal iliac artery).
-The venous blood drains via the external hemorrhoidal plexus into the medial and inferior rectal veins (→body circulation).
+The blood supply comes from the middle (branch of the internal iliac artery) and inferior rectal arteries (branch of the pudendal artery from the internal iliac artery).
+The venous blood drains via the external hemorrhoidal plexus into the middle and inferior rectal veins (→body circulation).
 The lymph flows into the inguinal lymph nodes.
 The pudendal nerve is responsible for the sensory innervation.

 In the anal canal the intestinal mucosa (colorectal zone) changes to anal mucosa (anoderm) through a transitional zone and finally merges with the perianal skin (cutaneous zone).